andresilper/Trypanosoma_Project/README.md

 ---

-## 🎯 About
+## About

 This project implements a **binary classification system** to automatically detect the presence of *Trypanosoma cruzi* parasites in microscopy images. *T. cruzi* is the causative agent of Chagas disease, a neglected tropical disease affecting millions of people in the Americas.

 The goal is to assist healthcare professionals in rapid and accurate diagnosis through **artificial intelligence**, reducing manual analysis time and increasing detection accuracy.

+This project extends the work published in the International Journal of Bio-Inspired Computation (IJBIC).
+The dataset is my original work. **DOI:** [10.1504/ijbic.2022.12074](https://doi.org/10.1504/ijbic.2022.12074)

-### ✨ Highlights
+### Highlights

-- 🏆 **AUC of 0.989** on validation set
+- **AUC of 0.989** on validation set
-- 📊 **Average accuracy of 93.8%** on real test data
+- **Average accuracy of 93.8%** on real test data
-- 🎯 **Sensitivity of 94.2%** (parasite detection rate)
+- **Sensitivity of 94.2%** (parasite detection rate)
-- ✅ **Specificity of 92.7%** (low false positive rate)
+- **Specificity of 92.7%** (low false positive rate)
-- 🚀 Comparison between VGG16 and MobileNetV2
+- Comparison between VGG16 and MobileNetV2
-- 💪 Robust overfitting solution through regularization techniques
+- Robust overfitting solution through regularization techniques

 ---

-## 🔍 Problem & Motivation
+## Problem & Motivation

 ### Clinical Challenge

-Traditional *T. cruzi* detection requires:
+Traditional *T. cruzi* detection in blood samples requires:
-- ⏱️ Time-consuming manual analysis by specialized microscopists
+- Time-consuming manual analysis by specialized microscopists
+- Is only possible for acute phase pacients
-- 👁️ High level of attention and expertise
+- High level of attention and expertise
-- 🔬 Identification of small parasites (~20μm) in large samples
+- Identification of small parasites (~20 μm) in large samples
-- ⚠️ Risk of false negatives in low parasitemia cases
+- Risk of false negatives in low parasitemia cases

 ### Proposed Solution

 A deep learning model that:
-- ✅ Automates initial slide screening
+- Automates initial slide screening
-- ✅ Reduces analysis time
+- Reduces analysis time
-- ✅ Maintains high sensitivity to avoid missing positive cases
+- Maintains high sensitivity to avoid missing positive cases
-- ✅ Provides decision support for healthcare professionals
+- Provides decision support for healthcare professionals

 ---

-## 📊 Dataset
+## Dataset

 ### Characteristics

+Traditional blood smear slides images were otained from microscopes, and then processed for guaranting positive and negative images balancing as well as resolution.

 - **Resolution:** 224×224 pixels
 - **Classes:**
   - `Positive (1)`: Presence of *T. cruzi*
   - `Negative (0)`: Absence of parasite
 - **Split:**
-  - 🏋️ Train: ~1,600 images
+  - Train: ~1,600 images
-  - 📝 Validation: ~700 images
+  - Validation: ~700 images
-  - 🧪 Test: 5 independent slides (18, 19, 20, 23, 24)
+  - Test: 5 independent slides (18, 19, 20, 23, 24)

 ### Preprocessing